saylordotorg/course_phil101/Unit01.md

+---
+layout: default
+title: "PHIL101: Introduction to Philosophy"
+course_description: "An introductory study on the fundamental questions and methodologies of philosophical inquiry, including metaphysics, epistemology, political philosophy, ethics and the philosophy of religion."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: What Is Philosophy?** <span id="1"></span> *What is philosophy all about, and why should we study it?
 The second question is easier to answer than the first.
 Studying philosophy gives